maxfriedberg/perfect-21-blackjack-info/README.md

 ## Support

-Thanks for playing Perfect 21 Blackjack!
+Thanks for playing Blackjack Lab!

 If you have questions, encounter issues, or want to provide feedback, please open an issue in this repository or contact us at:
 [maxfthomas2000@gmail.com] (replace with your real email)